-- ✓ Protect and, as needed, restore water quality in impacted or designated priority areas - ✓ Protect and if necessary restore major wetlands and floodplains. - ✓ Protect and restore riparian and littoral habitats along streams and estuarine shorelines. - ✓ Support agricultural, silvicultural, and urban BMPs. - ✓ Ensure restoration projects are compatible with coastal change. - ✓ Restore and enhance estuarine benthic habitats.
+- ✓ Protect and, as needed, restore water quality in impacted or designated priority areas - ✓ Protect and if necessary restore major wetlands and floodplains. - ✓ Protect and restore riparian and littoral habitats along streams and estuarine shorelines. - ✓ Support agricultural, silvicultural, and urban BMPs. - ✓ Ensure restoration projects are compatible with coastal change. - \checkmark Restore and enhance estuarine benthic habitats. - ✓ Protection or restoration of habitat for listed and other species

 - ✓ Private landowners

 - ✓ Local governments

 - ✓ USFWS (Partners for Fish and Wildlife)

 - ✓ FWC

 - ✓ Southeast Aquatic Resources Partnership

-- ✓ Estuary program and/or other watershed or non-profit initiatives
+- Estuary program and/or other watershed or non-profit initiatives